raspberrypilearning/your-codeclub-story/en/step_2.md

 --- /task ---

-You can start with a quick “About me” line at the top, like this:
+Start with your first name and a quick “About me” line at the top, like this:

 ```text
 First name: Ava